-Dave Ramsey's 7 Baby Steps for Getting out of Debt
+7 Baby Steps for Getting Out of Debt

 Why?
-Think about it - if you incur a large expense thanks to an emergency, like a trip to the ER or your car dying, that cost could send you straight back into debt.
-Having $1,000 saved up to help you means less of a chance of racking up more debt.
+If you incur a large expense thanks to an emergency, like a trip to the ER or your car dying, that cost could send you straight back into debt.
+Having $1,000 saved to help you means less of a chance of racking up more debt.

 However, many people have had success with the debt snowball because this method gives people momentum with their debt payoff.
 By getting rid of your smallest debt, you feel a sense of accomplishment that can carry through to your next smallest debt.

+The next step involves putting 15% of your total household income into retirement accounts such as a Roth IRA or traditional 401(k).
 Don't worry if your employer doesn't offer a retirement plan.
-You can set up your own individual retirement account, or IRA.
+You can set up your own individual retirement account or IRA.

-If you want to save more, you can - Ramsey just recommends starting with 15 percent.
-Increasing that to 30 or even 50 percent will get you on track for early retirement (depending on your age), which is a goal for some people.
+If you want to save more, you can; Ramsey just recommends starting with 15%.
+Increasing that to 30% or even 50% will get you on track for early retirement (depending on your age), which is a goal for some people.

 Next, start saving for either your own college education or your children's college education (or both).
 He recommends using 529 College Savings Plans and Educational Savings Accounts (ESAs) as your savings vehicles.
 Think this should come before saving for retirement?
 Look at it this way: Your children can take out loans for college.
 You can't take out loans for retirement.
 Put your future first.